mateuszStolarski/web-scraping/README.md

 3. scrapper - service responsible for crawling data from written spiders.

 Application is not hosted anywhere due to lack of cloud credits.
+Twitter spider is not working properly due to lack of Twitter API and problems with selenium in docker.